Beth Mead: Books

 Mead published her autobiography Lioness: My Journey to Glory (ISBN 9781399611671) in November 2022, with a foreword by Ian Wright and an afterword by Jermain Defoe.
-It details her early life, her struggles with anxiety and self-belief, being dropped from Team GB squad for 2020 Tokyo Olympics, regaining her confidence under the guidance of Jonas Eidevall and Sarina Wiegman, her mother's terminal ovarian cancer diagnosis that fueled the best season of her career yet, England's triumphant Euros campaign, and her advocacy for gender and LGBT equality, particularly in football.
-It became a Sunday Times bestseller.
+It details her early life, her struggles with anxiety and self-belief, being dropped from Team GB squad for 2020 Tokyo Olympics, regaining her confidence under the guidance of Jonas Eidevall and Sarina Wiegman, her mother's terminal ovarian cancer diagnosis that fuelled the best season of her career yet, England's triumphant Euros campaign, and her advocacy for gender and LGBT equality, particularly in football.
+It became a Sunday Times bestseller, eventually going on to win the Sunday Times award for autobiography of the year in May 2023.